What every IT lead needs to know about managing BitLocker in the enterprise

 Endpoint or full drive encryption (FDE) is becoming standard practice in the enterprise as organizations look to safeguard the lifeblood of their business: missioncritical data on a myriad of devices.

-For organizations dominated by the Windows Operating System, using Microsoft’s BitLocker in the Enterprise would appear at first glance to be the logical choice to encrypt user devices, including PCs and laptops.
+For organizations dominated by the Windows Operating System, Microsoft’s BitLocker Drive Encryption would appear at first glance to be the logical choice to encrypt user devices, including PCs and laptops.
 But in a flexible and mobile working world, it simply won’t address multiple endpoints being used by your employees.
 What’s more, many organizations have endpoints and servers running macOS and Linux, in addition to the dominant Windows 10.

 BitLocker is a solid starting point for device encryption, but enterprises need more if they are to have a true comprehensive strategy for securing all devices.
 WinMagic can manage your BitLocker deployment, leverage your existing investment and layer additional security functionality to fully realize the benefits of FDE on all platforms.

 Whether you’re pondering the merits of BitLocker or have already deployed it, you can’t ignore the benefits of effective FDE that combines security with ease of use and management.
 Every organization has confidential information that must be protected.
 The larger the organization and the more platforms in use, the greater the need.

 Data breach incidents occur on an almost weekly basis.
 Since 2013, more than 660 million records have been compromised in data breaches according to The Privacy Rights Clearinghouse Chronology of Data Breaches (www.privacyrights.org, December 2013).
 It’s a staggering number; more than a half a billion records and those are only the breaches that have been made public.
 Even if you employed FDE across your organization, either with BitLocker or another solution, it only takes one stolen laptop to have not been properly secured and encrypted to make all of your FDE efforts irrelevant.